-2 E-commerce results included for the United Kingdom, Walmex and Canada.
+- 2 E-commerce results included for the United Kingdom, Walmex and Canada.
 E-commerce results for Brazil and China are not included in the table.
-The gain from our Yihaodian sale is included in China e-commerce, and is not included in the table.

-4 Comp sales for the United Kingdom are presented excluding fuel.

-5 Walmex includes the consolidated results of Mexico and Central America.
+The gain from our Yihaodian sale is included in China e-commerce, and is not included in the table. - 3 Change versus prior year comparable period. - 4 Comp sales for the United Kingdom are presented excluding fuel. - 5 Walmex includes the consolidated results of Mexico and Central America. - 6 Walmex operating income increase is calculated excluding the gain from the sale of bank operations last year.